This puppy chow recipe is one that will quickly become a favorite — and there’s a (small) fun twist to make it even better!

 But…it’s powdered sugar.
 So it’s really worth it.

 And when it’s paired with crispy cereal, chocolate and peanut butter — well, I’d clean up pounds of the stuff if necessary.
 This is what snacking is meant to be.
 Finger licking good.
 Literally.

-I developed this recipe for Food Fanatic as a follow up to my Pumpkin Pie Muddy Buddies — and I gotta say, I think I like this original version even better than it’s seasonal sister.
+I developed this recipe is a follow up to my Pumpkin Pie Muddy Buddies — and I gotta say, I think I like this version even better than its seasonal sister.

 I made this puppy chow for my son’s 1st birthday party.
 I threw him a “Winter ONEderland” party and the puppy chow attended disguised as “little snowflakes.”
 They fit the part pretty well, don’t you think?
 I served them up in little snack cups to cut down on the mess a little bit, and they were a huge hit.
 How could they not be?